AdobeDocs/commerce-operations.en/help/configuration/search/search-stopwords.md

    ```

 1. Save the changes to `esconfig.xml` and exit the text editor.
-1. Clean the Magento configuration cache.
+1. Clean the configuration cache.

    - Admin: **System** > Tools > **Cache Management**.
 Select the **Configuration** checkbox and, from the list above it, click **Refresh**.
 Click **Submit** to complete the action.